mckinsey/vizro/vizro-core/docs/pages/user-guides/visual-formatting.md

 ![Temporary changes](../../assets/user_guides/visual_formatting/temporary-changes.png)

+## CSS overwrites

-### Overwrite global CSS properties
+### Overwrite CSS globally
 To overwrite any global CSS properties of existing components, target the right CSS property and place your CSS files in the `assets` folder.
 This will overwrite any existing defaults for that CSS property.

 For reference, see the [Vizro CSS files](https://github.com/mckinsey/vizro/tree/main/vizro-core/src/vizro/static/css).

 !!! example "Customizing global CSS properties"